lerissamenezes/Python-in-QGIS-and-ArcGIS/README.md

-These are my course exercieses
+These are my course exercises